coleygroup/bio_orthogonal_click_reactions/README.md

 ```
 The retained dipoles -- together with some additional files containing summarizing statistics -- are stored in a newly generated folder, `bio_filter`, as a `.csv` file: `dipoles_above_treshold.csv`.
 This file can copied into the reaction SMILES generation folder (vide supra) to generate the (pre-filtered) synthetic search space of the active learning loop.

-In practice, the following command can be run to test this script within the repository (`get_pred.py` has to be run for both `bio_predictions.csv` and `synthetic_predictions.csv` first):
+In practice, the following command can be run to test this script within the repository (note that `get_pred.py` has to be run for both `bio_predictions.csv` and `synthetic_predictions.csv` first):
 ```
 python extract_promising_dipoles.py --predictions-file predictions_bio_iteration0.csv
 ```